 Recently I was made aware of an add-in for PowerPoint called YAY Images that allows you to search for images by different parameters within PowerPoint, (for example, by key words, or by number of people in the image) and preview stock images on your slides before purchasing them.
-At BrightCarbon, we frequently use and work with stock imagery since it’s an important component for creating visually appealing presentations, so this seemed like an interesting application to test out.
+At BrightCarbon, we frequently use and work with stock imagery since it’s an important component for creating visually appealing presentations (read more on our thoughts about that here), so this seemed like an interesting application to test out.
 If you’re curious as to how YAY Images performs and how this compares to other stock imagery services, just keep reading.

 For starters, YAY Images can be downloaded on the Office Store as a PowerPoint add-in, and you can find the download link easily on the YAY Images website.
 Once downloaded, you simply open up PowerPoint and you’ll notice a new box appears on the right side of your screen that allows you to search for imagery using key words, or by other methods.